 I’ve spent countless hours over the past year editing and refining those pieces that I feel still deserve to remain published somewhere.
-While I still will write here and there, I’ve certainly lost creative direction more recently, despite still note taking and musing on and off.
-But, hearing that song this morning made me consider something about writing that I hadn’t thought about before.
+While I still will write here and there, I’ve lost creative direction more recently, despite still note taking and musing on and off.
+But, hearing that song made me consider something about writing that I hadn’t thought about before.

 When we decide to write, create any sort of art, or construct anything at all, we automatically become builders of bridges.
-We are giving ourselves a way to connect with others through our works.
+We give ourselves a way to connect with others through our works.
 Whether people decide to cross those bridges or not isn’t up to us.
 Some will just stop and stare, maybe snap a photograph.
 Others will come halfway, then go back.
-But, when someone crosses that bridge and truly connects with our art, that’s the end result we all long for when we set about to create.
+But, when someone crosses that bridge and truly connects with our art, that’s the result we all long for when we set about to create.
 At least, I realize now that should be the end goal.

 ~ Amelia <3